A complex web of international fraud & intrigue

 It was also established that Calvi could not have hanged himself before 01.00 am, as the river level would have then passed his mouth and as previously stated there was no river water in the body at all.

 A fairly lengthy inquest held on 23rd July 1982 determined that it was death by suicide, which it almost certainly was not.
-One of the possible reasons for this outcome may have been that the whole coroner’s court, including the jury members, were very tired.
+One of the possible reasons for this outcome may have been that the whole coroner’s court, including the jury members, was very tired.

 On 29th March 1983 the then Lord Chief Justice Lord Lane, sitting with Mr Justice Taylor and Mr Justice McCowen quashed the verdict and in July 1983 a second coroner’s court recorded a verdict an “open verdict”.